cobyfoster99/User-Centric-frontend-project/README.md

 ## Planning
 To start the project in the most efficient way, I decided to have a face-to-face meeting with the client to discuss their needs.
 During this meeting I sketched a few basic layouts based on their needs.
 As the meeting went on I found that they were focusing on the design aspect of the website more importantly that overflowing the website advanced function.
 The client is a design consultancy with a good taste of clean and simple design.
 After the initial meeting I went back to the drawing board and thought about the best ways to implement their desired features in a way that compliments their branding.
 The ultimate goal is a more inviting website that encourages the end user to get in touch about their project.

+I've used a scheduling and task assignment website called Trello.
+You can see my task board here - https://trello.com/b/FsDcKTKl/user-centric-frontend-dev
 ## Design
 To start the design process, I created a basic layout sketch with all the features they need.
 Using this I will be able create the skeleton within a UX software “Adobe XD”.
 It’s important for me to focus on simplifying their current website, removing all the unnecessary “bloat” content that gets in the way when trying to find relevant content.

-After a day of wireframing, I have come up with a layout that works.
+You can see my Wireframe designs that I created, they are in the media library folder- file name initial-wireframes.pdf After a day of wireframing, I have come up with a layout that works.
 I sent the layout to the client and they were over the moon with the new design.

 ## Features